marionlo/100-days-of-code/README.md

 ### Day 54: November 30, 2018
 **Today's Progress**: Revised what I learn in Angular yesterday.
 Understood even more how everything work, the template, structure of the component...

+### Day 55: December 01, 2018
+**Today's Progress**: Did some exercices on the basics of Angular, I practiced mainly on the structure of the components.

+### Day 56: December 02, 2018
+**Today's Progress**: Again some Angular today.
+Worked on the data-binding.
+Learnt about how to use string interpolation and property binding but also the differences between both, and learnt about the event binding.